The Community Connector Scheme aims to do just what it says! It will support you to connect with:

 The Community Connector has a mobile “office”, which parks up in your local village and provides a private space to have your conversation.
 Where it is not possible to get to the bus, it may be possible to arrange a lift to help get you there or alternatively, you may be able to have a home visit.
 Why not come along to the bus to find out more, talk to the team and make an appointment with the Community Connector for a future date?

-Download a PDF list of where and when the bus will be in a village near you.
+View our events calendar to see where and when the bus will be in a village near you.

 What else is going on?